sleahy115/leap-year/README.md

 _This program will take input from a user and return weather it is a leap year or not.
 It is a demonstration of behavior driven development and the separation of back end and front end logic._

+## Specifications
+_If the year entered is divisible by four or by 400 it is a leap year.
+If the year is divisible by 100 it is not a leap year._

 ## Setup/Installation Requirements

 * _clone the leap-year repository from git hub _